 Electroencephalogram (EEG) and Functional Magnetic Resonance Imaging (fMRI) are two commonly used modalities for investigating human brain states in cognitive neuroscience experiments.
 Both are noninvasive, but in other respects they are complimentary.
-EEG measures voltage changes in roughly one hundred electrodes placed on the scalp.
-EEG has millisecond time sensitivity, but spatial information must be inferred through an inversion process, and has at most as many independent spatial measurements as there are electrodes (there may be fewer due to correlations between nearby electrodes). fMRI measures changes in blood oxygen level [1, 2] (called the BOLD signal) throughout the brain.
+EEG measures voltage changes in electrodes placed on the scalp, whose number ranges commonly from 32 to 256.
+EEG has millisecond time sensitivity, but spatial information must be inferred through an inversion process, and has at most as many independent spatial measurements as there are electrodes (there may be fewer due to correlations between nearby electrodes) (de Peralta-Menendez and Gonzalez-Andino, 1998; Michel et al., 2004). fMRI measures changes in blood oxygen level (Ogawa et al., 1990; Jens Frahm, 1992) (called the BOLD signal) throughout the brain.
 It produces a 3D image with a spatial resolution of roughly a few millimeters, but temporal resolution is on the order of a few seconds.
 Furthermore the BOLD signal is a complicated convolution of brain activity because the blood oxygen level takes several seconds to rise and even longer to fall in response to an impulse of activity.
-Thus EEG provides an excellent measure of temporal dynamics but a poor measure of spatial locations; and fMRI provides an excellent measure of spatial locations but a poor measure of temporal dynamics.
+Thus EEG provides an excellent measure of temporal dynamics but a poor measure of spatial locations, and fMRI provides an excellent measure of spatial locations but a poor measure of temporal dynamics.